robdmc/consecution/README.md

 href="http://deeplearning.net/software/theano/"> Theano</a> provide different approaches for creating and executing computation graphs.

-What's missing, however, is a tool for creating pipeline -- or more precicely -- directed-graphs of processing nodes.
+What's missing, however, is a tool for creating pipelines &mdash; or more precicely &mdash; directed-graphs of processing nodes.
 Ideally the tool would be like a limited version of <a href="http://storm.apache.org/"> Apache Storm</a>.
 It would incorporate a simplified version of the topology abstraction from Storm and create a syncrhonous, single-threaded execution strategy.
 "But!"
 I can hear you saying.
 "This will not scale well for big data."
 My response would be that